 Our guest lecture series runs throughout the year and includes both world-class industry professionals and graduates from our active alumni network.
 Recent speakers include: BAFTA-winning Producer Afolabi Kuti (Home), BFI and Underwire Programmer Anna Bogutskaya, Actor and Director Jake Graf (Colette), UoG Film Production Patron and Cinematographer Ben Smithard (pictured with Amma Asante), Writer and Director Trix Worrell (Desmond's, Porkpie), Art Director Sarah Hauldren (Evita), Production Designer Sarah Beaman (Holby City, Eastenders, Estranged), Colourist Luke Rainey (Band of Brothers), VFX Artist Simon Haslett (Harry Potter, Titanic) Director and Film Production alum Lewis Arnold (Broadchurch, Misfits, Banana).

 Learn from professional filmmakers

-Teaching staff are all industry professionals and active filmmakers themselves.
-Their work has screened on television and at film festivals including Clermont Ferrand, Raindance, SEIFF Korea, and Syracuse International NY.
-The team includes BAFTA winners and nominees.
-Tutors regularly present their work at international conferences.
+Their work has been screened on television, Netflix, and at film festivals including Sundance, SXSW, Tribeca, Clermont Ferrand, Raindance, Encounters Film Festival, SEIFF Korea and Syracuse International NY.
+The team includes BAFTA winners and nominees, Emmy winners and Sundance Film Festival award winners.